 - The student must be enrolled in a program of study at Southeastern Tech.

-- The student must be able to present evidence which would indicate he/she has the education, training, or work experience similar to the course.
+- The student must be able to present evidence that would indicate he/she has the education, training, or work experience similar to the course.

 - The student cannot take an exemption exam for a course if he/she is currently registered for the course.